nanoframework/nanoframework.github.io/content/building/build-esp32.md

 1. Some ESP32 boards require to be put into "download mode".
 Most don't even need this.
 Check the documentation for your variant.
 One of the most common options are: hold down the GPIO0 pin to GND or holding down the respective button during power up.

+1. Download the image to device.
-1. In Visual Studio Code go to menu "Terminal" -> "Run Task" and select "Flash nanoCLR to ESP32 from the list.
+    - In Visual Studio Code go to menu "Terminal" -> "Run Task" and select "Flash nanoCLR to ESP32 from the list.

-1. As an alternative enter the command in command palette:
+    - As an alternative enter the command in command palette:

        ```cmd
        Tasks: Run task
        ```

        and if you flash the board for the first time

        ```cmd
        Erase ESP32
        ```

        and then

        ```cmd
        Flash nanoCLR to ESP32
        ```

-    it will ask you for the COM port where it's connected
+       It will ask you for the COM port where it's connected.

-1. An alternative using [nanoff](../getting-started-guides/getting-started-managed.md#uploading-the-firmware-to-the-board-using-nanofirmwareflasher) tool:
+    - An other alternative is using [nanoff](../getting-started-guides/getting-started-managed.md#uploading-the-firmware-to-the-board-using-nanofirmwareflasher) tool:

        ```console
-    nanoff --platform esp32 --serialport COM3 --image nanoCLR.bin --address 0x00010000
+       nanoff --platform esp32 --serialport <YourCOMPort> --image nanoCLR.bin --address 0x00010000
+       ```

+    - An other alternative would be to use Espressif's own [esptool.py](https://github.com/espressif/esptool) tool:

+        ```console
+        esptool.py --chip esp32 --port <YourCOMPort> --baud 1500000 --before "default_reset" --after "hard_reset" write_flash -z --flash_mode "dio" --flash_freq "40m" --flash_size detect 0x1000 <YourPathTo>/nftools/libs-v3.3.1/bootloader.bin 0x10000 <YourPathTo>/nf-interpreter/build/nanoCLR.bin 0x8000 <YourPathTo>/nf-interpreter/build/<PartitionFilePassingToYourBoard>.bin
         ```

 ## Start with a 'Hello World' C# application